Faculty Awards and Fellowships

 Established in 2009, the Oxnam Award is presented in recognition of significant contributions to either the University, academic professional world, the local Greencastle community or to the wider arena of civic contributions through social outreach or social justice.
 The award is named for DePauw's thirteenth president (1928-1936).
-The award was presented in 2015 to Pamela Propsom, Professor of Psychology, and Jacqueline Roberts, Professor of Chemistry and Biochemistry.
-Click for a Summary Listof recipients.
+The award was presented in 2016 to Jeanette Pope, Associate Professor of Geosciences and Faculty Sustainability Coordinator.
+Click for a Summary List of recipients.

 Mr. & Mrs. Fred C. Tucker Jr. Distinguished Career Award

 Since 1988, the Tucker award has been made annually by the President of the University to a senior member of the faculty to recognize the achievements of those faculty members who have made notable contributions to DePauw by their commitments to students, to teaching excellence, to their chosen disciplines, and to University service.
 A $10,000 stipend accompanies the award.
-The award was presented to Yung-chen Chiang, Professor of History, and Istvan Csicsery-Ronay, Professor of English, in 2015.
+The award was presented to Barbara Steinson, Professor of History, in 2016.
 Click for a Summary List of recipients.

 Edwin L. Minar Jr. Scholarship Award

 Established in 1981, the Minar Award is presented in recognition of exceptional scholarly achievement and is named in honor of its first recipient, a former professor in the department of classical studies.
-The award was presented in 2015 to Rebecca Upton, Associate Professor of Sociology and Anthropology.
-Click for a Summary List of recipients.
+The award was presented in 2016 to Matthew Oware, Associate Professor and Chair of Sociology and Anthropology.
+Click for a Summary Listof recipients.